Originally written for and printed in Dr. Al Sear’s newsletter, Health Confidential:

 Copyright © August 2010 Dr. Kim Bloomer.
 All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.

-Dr. Kim Bloomer is a certified animal naturopath, and the creator and host of Animal Talk Naturally radio show.
-She hosts the show weekly with her like-minded colleague, Dr. Jeannie Thomason, a proficient writer on natural pet health.
-Dr. Kim co-authored the book Whole Health for Happy Dogs and authored the book Animals Taught Me That.
+Dr. Kim Bloomer is a certified animal naturopath, and the creator and host of the DOGgone Truth Podcast.
+Dr. Kim co-authored the book Whole Health for Happy Dogs and authored the book Animals Taught Me That, and Essential Oils in Animal Care: A Naturopathic Approach.
 Dr. Kim’s articles have been featured in various publications such as Animal Wellness Magazine, Natural Horse Magazine, and Dogs Naturally Magazine.
-She is Co-Founder of the American Council of Animal Naturopathy.
 Dr. Kim lives with her husband of many years and they are owned by a rescued Neapolitan Mastiff named Shadrach.